Canada Day 2013

 “In any other country,” she said, “when you fought, on your own, because we could not afford a lawyer to try to get your job back, and the Supreme Court granted you a hearing, someone would have noticed."

 “In any other country,” she said, “anyone who spent ten years of his life writing what may be one of the best, if not the best book on the Koran, the [mainstream] media would have at least mentioned it.”

-The people who demanded an end to my career, and the diplomats who signed off on my firing – two sitting and two future ambassadors, including Ambassador Chrétien who reluctantly set the process in motion after meeting with his boss Deputy Minister and future Liberal Minister, Marcel Massé, were not your run-of-the-mill petty thieves.
+The people who demanded an end to my career, and the diplomats who had signed off on my firing—including Ambassador Chrétien who reluctantly set the process in motion after meeting with his boss, Deputy Minister and future Liberal Minister, Marcel Massé—were not your run-of-the-mill petty thieves.

-As to the media not believing that a layperson could write the definitive book on the Koran, I too would have found that hard to believe.
-But, I agree with her, the media had a responsibility to at least investigate the possibility, considering the importance of the Book.
+As to the media not believing that a layperson could write a definitive book on the Koran, I too would have found that hard to believe.
+I agree with her, however, that the media had a responsibility to at least investigate the possibility, considering the importance of the Book.

 Maybe the next Canada Day will be different, I will have gotten their attention.
 In the meantime, please enjoy this one.